 What is Lead iodide?

-PbI2 is a salt with chemical name Lead iodide.
+PbI2 is a salt with the chemical name Lead iodide.
 It is also called Plumbous iodide or Lead (II) iodide or Lead diiodide.
-It is a good oxidizing agent, burns with a green coloured flame.
-It is widely used in printing, photography, and to seed clouds.
+It is a good oxidizing agent and burns with a green-coloured flame.
+It is widely used in printing, photography, and seed clouds.

 Lead diiodide is a crystalline solid, odourless and yellow in colour.
 It is insoluble in water and denser when compared to water.
 It is a threat to the environment and immediate steps need to be taken to stop the spread.

 |Molecular weight of PbI2||461.01 g/mol|

 |Melting point of Lead iodide||402 °C|

 - Lead iodide is used as a precursor in the fabrication of solar cells.